Tuz1e/Pathfinding/README.md

 The loading of the tilemap is setup to easily be changed depending on map file where examples of this could be txt, json or xml files.

+NOTE:
+This game was never fully finished, which means, it was just a show of concept in some sort.

 ## Demo
 ![Tocepi as of May 19th 2019](demo/demo.gif)

 ## Information to run project
 ###### OS Support
 - [x] Windows 10 Pro
+- [x] Windows 10 Education

 ###### IDE